CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 `clang-tidy` as distributed by LLVM doesn't support plugins, so making this work requires some extra steps.

-#### Ubuntu Xenial
+#### Ubuntu Focal

-If you are on Ubuntu Xenial then you might be able to get it working the same way Travis does.
-Add the LLVM 8 Xenial source [listed here](https://apt.llvm.org/) to your `sources.list`, install the `clang-8 libclang-8-dev llvm-8-dev llvm-8-tools` packages, and build Cataclysm with CMake, adding `-DCATA_CLANG_TIDY_PLUGIN=ON`.
+If you are on Ubuntu Focal then you might be able to get it working the same way CI does.
+Add the LLVM 12 Focal source [listed here](https://apt.llvm.org/) to your `sources.list`, install the `clang-12 libclang-12-dev llvm-12-dev llvm-12-tools` packages, and build Cataclysm with CMake, adding `-DCATA_CLANG_TIDY_PLUGIN=ON`.

 On other distributions you will probably need to build `clang-tidy` yourself.